 Though there is a staircase to access the summit from the second floor, it is currently closed to the public.
 You can only make your way to the summit from the second floor via an elevator.
 You will also have to buy a separate ticket to access the summit.

 Eiffel Tower summit access tickets are priced between €19 and €26.
-Alternatevely, you ccan also buy Eiffel Tower guided tours with summit access.
+Alternatevely, you ccan also buy Eiffel Tower tours with summit access.

 What to know before you summit

 Before picking the right Eiffel ticket, here are a couple of things you need to know.

 You can get to the 1st and 2nd levels of the Tower using either by using the elevator or the stairs.
 The summit is accessible from the 2nd level via a separate elevator.